Beguines and Beghards: Communities and status

 Beguines were never recognized as an official, papally approved religious order.
 They did not follow an approved rule, they did not live in convents, and they did not give up their personal property.
 In fact, Beguines were free to abandon their religious vocation at any time since it was not enforced by any binding monastic vow.
 In many cases, the term "Beguine" referred to a woman who wore humble garb and stood apart as living a religious life above and beyond the practice of ordinary laypeople.

 In cities such as Cambrai, Valenciennes, and Liège, local officials established formal communities for these women that became known as beguinages.
 Beguinages (Begijnhoven in Dutch-speaking areas) tended to be located near or within town centers and were often close to the rivers that provided water for their work in the cloth industry.

 While some women joined communities of like-minded lay religious women, adopting the label "Beguine" by virtue of entering a beguinage, many women lived alone or with one or two other like-minded women.
 Beguines engaged in a range of occupations to support themselves.
 Women in the Low Countries tended to work in the cities' lucrative wool industry.
 Parisian Beguines were important contributors to the city's burgeoning silk industry.

-Beguines were an influential group when it comes to the spread of writing and manuscripts.
-Because Beguines could read and write in the vernacular, they valorized the use of vernacular writing for religious purposes.
-In addition, they contributed to the transmission of vernacular religious and secular texts through their writing, teaching and wider network of religious and secular patrons.